What governors do

 We suggest about 20 to 30 hours per term, often in the evenings.

-Governing bodies have the freedom to organise their own structure but you may be involved in:
+Governing boards have the freedom to organise their own structure and you may be involved in:

 - prior reading of paperwork and the preparation of questions before meetings